 MPSU operates in various capacities offering benefits to employees seeking teacher licensure.

-Both MPSU and Alverno offer tuition to employees at significantly reduced rates!
+MPSU offer tuition to employees at significantly reduced rates!

 • Tutoring services: are available (at NO COST) to employees that are seeking licensure.